tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 This recalls me
 that [Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)
-wanted to make computer software out of theorems proving every library correctness but in real life, computer science is as stated by its name, a science and not math, so you prove a program wrong with unit testing instead directly proving it right.
+wanted to make computer software out of theorems proving every library's correctness, but in real life, computer science is as stated by its name, a science and not math, so you prove a program wrong with unit testing instead of directly proving it right.
 That is also said by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) in one his lectures.